MERL Tech DC

 Championing the above is a growing and diversifying community of MERL practitioners, assembling from a variety of fields; hailing from a range of starting points; espousing different core frameworks and methodological approaches; and representing innovative field implementers, independent evaluators, and those at HQ that drive and promote institutional policy and practice.

-Sign up to present, register to attend, or reserve a demo table for MERL Tech DC, where we’ll bring this community together for 2 days of in-depth sharing and exploration of what’s been happening across this multidisciplinary field.
+Sign up for a pre-workshop (September 5th), register to attend the main conference (September 6-7th), or reserve a demo table for MERL Tech DC, where we’ll bring this community together for 3 days of in-depth sharing and exploration of what’s been happening across this multidisciplinary field.